Amongst the lingering mist and lush green hills of the Cameron Highlands, thousands of acres of tea gardens appear from the nearby BOH Tea Plantation.

 The BOH Tea plantation is an extraordinary place, with beautiful terraces, a calming ambiance, and you guessed it…tea!
 It truly embraces the restorative and relaxing feel of the cooler Cameron Highlands.

-Most people head to BOH Tea Plantation from Tanah Rata, a busy little town with tons of accommodations.
-From here you can hop on a tour from one of the local agencies, take a taxi, or go by public transport.
+Most people head to BOH Tea Plantation from Tanah Rata, a busy little town with a ton of accommodations.
+From here you can hop on a tour from one of the local agencies, take a taxi, Grab, or go by public transport.

 When I was there, a bus left from the main bus station every 2 hours from 6:30 to 18:30.
 But, it’s always best to check with your guesthouse about the exact hours.
 It takes about an hour and drops you off a short hike away from the Sungei Palace Tea Garden.
 The walk is really nice, taking you through rolling hills covered by tea trees.